Tackling Fake Forgetting through Uncertainty Quantification: Experiment

-In this section, we explore how existing unlearning methods perform with the consideration of the fake unlearning perspective.
-We evaluate the performance of 9 various unlearning methods using the proposed metrics CR and MIACR, together with Coverage and Set Size.
+In this section, we explore how existing unlearning methods perform with the consideration of the fake forgetting perspective.
+We evaluate the performance of 12 various unlearning methods using the proposed metric CR, together with Coverage and Set Size.
 The experimental results are presented in Table~\ref{tab:cr_all}, which summarizes the unlearning performance under $10\%$ random data forgetting scenario on CIFAR-10 and Tiny ImageNet, respectively.
-See Tables~\ref{sup_tab:resnet18_forget10} - \ref{sup_tab:mia} in Appendix~\ref{sec:b} for additional experimental results on other forgetting scenarios.
+See Tables~\ref{sup_tab:worst_case_simple} - \ref{sup_tab:vit_class} in Appendix~\ref{app:evaluation} for additional experimental results on other forgetting scenarios, including class-wise, subclass-wise and worst-case forgetting.

-\paragraph{CR Metric.} We take the results on CIFAR-10 as an example for analysis of CR on forget data $\train_f$.
+We take the results on CIFAR-10 as an example for analysis of CR on forget data $\train_f$ based on two evaluation criteria proposed in Section~\ref{sec_2_3}.
 According to evaluation criterion \ding{202}, the top 4 methods under the UA metric are \textit{NegGrad+}, \textit{RL}, \textit{SFRon}, and \textit{Salun}, as their unlearning accuracy is closest to the RT method.
 However, this ranking shifts slightly under the CR metric, where the top 4 become \textit{Salun}, \textit{NegGrad+}, \textit{SFRon}, and \textit{RL}.
-CR metric identifies that Salun performs better in forgetting quality and can deal with the fake unlearning issue well, while RL faces a fake unlearning situation and performs poorly on our metric CR.
-This observation suggests that methods excelling in traditional UA metric may not perform well under the CR metric. \textbf{The underlying rationale behind this is that the CR metric takes into account the possibility that the true labels of some misclassified forget data points may still remain within the prediction set}.
-This observation aligns with the insights we discussed in Section~\ref{sec_2_2} regarding the fake unlearning issue of UA metric.
+CR metric identifies that Salun performs better in forgetting quality and can deal with the fake forgetting issue well, while RL faces a fake forgetting situation and performs poorly on our metric CR.
+This observation suggests that methods excelling in the traditional UA metric may not perform well under the CR metric. \textbf{The underlying rationale behind this is that the CR metric takes into account the possibility that the true labels of some misclassified forget data points may still remain within the prediction set}.
+This observation aligns with the insights we discussed in Section~\ref{sec_2_2} regarding the fake forgetting issue of the UA metric.